-- Investment advisory affiliates of Deutsche Bank Securities, Inc. or DWS funds purchasing shares for the accounts of their investment advisory clients. - Employee benefit plans that transact through omnibus recordkeepers or that have assets of at least \$50 million.

-- Clients of the private banking division of Deutsche Bank AG - Institutional clients and qualified purchasers that are clients of a division of Deutsche Bank AG. - A current or former director or trustee of the DWS funds. - An employee, the employee's spouse or life partner and children or stepchildren age 21 or younger of Deutsche Bank AG or its affiliates or a subadvisor to any fund in the DWS funds or a broker-dealer authorized to sell shares of the fund. - Financial intermediaries approved by the Advisor that invest client assets in a fund through an omnibus account on a trading platform meeting criteria specified by the Advisor. - Clients of financial intermediaries that charge a fee for advisory, investment consulting or similar services. - Employee benefit plan platforms approved by the Advisor that invest in the fund through an omnibus account that meets or, in the Advisor's judgment, will meet within a reasonable period of time, the \$1,000,000 minimum investment. - Shareholders with existing accounts prior to August 13, 2004 who met the previous minimum investment eligibility requirement. - Shareholders with existing Institutional Class accounts prior to July 23, 2007 who purchased shares through certain broker-dealers authorized to sell fund shares.
+- Investment advisory affiliates of Deutsche Bank Securities, Inc. or DWS funds purchasing shares for the accounts of their investment advisory clients. - Employee benefit plans that transact through omnibus recordkeepers or that have assets of at least \$50 million. - Clients of the private banking division of Deutsche Bank AG. - Institutional clients and qualified purchasers that are clients of a division of Deutsche Bank AG. - A current or former director or trustee of the DWS funds. - An employee, the employee's spouse or life partner and children or stepchildren age 21 or younger of Deutsche Bank AG or its affiliates or a subadvisor to any fund in the DWS funds or a broker-dealer authorized to sell shares of each fund. - Financial intermediaries approved by the Advisor that invest client assets in a fund through an omnibus account on a trading platform meeting criteria specified by the Advisor. - Clients of financial intermediaries that charge a fee for advisory, investment consulting or similar services. - Employee benefit plan platforms approved by the Advisor that invest in a fund through an omnibus account that meets or, in the Advisor's judgment, will meet within a reasonable period of time, the \$1,000,000 minimum investment. - Shareholders with existing accounts prior to August 13, 2004 who met the previous minimum investment eligibility requirement.